anmoa/PILF/readme.md

 **Core Mechanism: Experts as Distributions, Routing as Probability**

 1. **Experts as Distributions**: Each expert is no longer a simple MLP but is defined by a learnable Gaussian distribution (parameterized by a mean `μ` and a log standard deviation `log_sigma`) in the input space, representing its "domain of knowledge."
 2. **Routing as Probability Calculation**: The routing process is no longer a simple linear mapping but involves calculating the log probability density of the input `x` under each expert's Gaussian distribution.
-This probability directly reflects how well the input matches the expert's "domain of knowledge," fundamentally addressing the issue of gate forgetting.
+This probability reflects how well the input matches an expert's "knowledge domain," which fundamentally promotes the **functional specialization** and **interpretability** of experts.
 3. **Sparse Update**: During backpropagation, only the weights of the `top-k` experts to which the input was routed are updated (including their MLP layers and Gaussian distribution parameters `μ` and `log_sigma`).

 ```mermaid